15 Sep 2025

 Volleyball England has made progress in several against its goals and actions, as outlined in the DIAP.

-• A new Volleyball England Inclusion Advocacy Group has been set up, drawing members from a cross section of volleyball’s communities.
+• A new Volleyball England Inclusion Advocacy Group has been set up, drawing members from a cross section of volleyball communities with representation across gender, ethnicity, LGBTQIA+, ageThe group has been meeting every quarter and is making positive progress through DIAP.

 Volleyball England still has much work to do to make the sport truly inclusive, but will continue to push this agenda in the remaining first year of the DIAP.